TeMU-BSC/PharmaCoNER-Tagger/README.md

 PharmaCoNER Tagger was developed within PlanTL[^2] in the Barcelona Supercomputing Center[^3].

-Both Docker and Singularity images will be soon available.
+Both Docker and Singularity images will be available.

 ### Features added to NeuroNER